TYPO3-Initiatives/content-block-registration-api/README.md

 1) clone this repository
 2) `ddev launch /typo3`

-It includes example Content Blocks in a local composer that are installed by default.
+It includes example Content Blocks in a local composer repository that are installed by default.

 ### For using Content Blocks